Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

          with updated [=mdhd=] and/or [=elng=] SHOULD be sent.
 The CMAF header MUST be identical, except the elng tag.
-     11. Track roles SHOULD be signaled in the ingest by using a kind box in userData udta box.
+     11. Track roles SHOULD be signaled in the ingest by using a kind box in UserDataBox ("udta").
 The kind box MUST contain a schemeIdUri urn:mpeg:dash:role:2011 and a value containing a Role as defined in [[!MPEGDASH]].
 In case this signaling does not occur, the processing entity can define the role for